IDScanNet/MultiscanExample/README.md

 #### Flashlight

-You have two ways to control flashlight:
+You have two ways to control the flashlight:

-1. You can set flashlight state during setup by calling ```setFlashState(boolean state)``` method:
+1. You can set the state of the flashlight during setup by calling ```setFlashState(boolean state)``` method:
 ```
 MultiScanActivity.build(this)
   ...